As Featured On

 100. Ai Addyson-Zhang

-– A Chinese national, currently living in South Korea, who hosts a Facebook live show, Classroom Without Walls: Using Technology to Reimagine Education.
+– A Chinese American, currently living in South Korea, who hosts a Facebook live show, Classroom Without Walls: Using Technology to Reimagine Education.

 “Understand your ‘why.’
 When I just started my social media journey, I didn’t have a clear understanding of why I wanted to be on social media other than interacting with my students.
 I didn’t see a big picture.
 I was chasing one shiny object after another.
 My content creation was not consistent and my message was not cohesive.
 I was all over the place and talking about all sorts of random things, from vegan food, parenting, teaching, traveling, education, to social media.
 Fast forward to today, I am so thankful that I have finally figured out my ‘why,’ which has substantially helped my content creation.
 I have become a lot more strategic and purposeful with my social media efforts.
 Every piece of content I create, I keep my audience in mind and try my best to provide as much value as possible.
 I see a huge difference in my overall social media results.”